Day 1 Arrival in Triacastela

 From your point of arrival, use the public transport information we provide to make the journey to Triacastela.

+In the morning you will be transferred back to Gonzar.
 Today you are following in the footsteps of Spanish kings and Roman emperors.
-After enjoying the morning views of the Embalse de Belezar and climbing through the woodland near Portomarin, the route guides you through small villages over the hills of the Sierra Ligonde.
+The route guides you through small villages over the hills of the Sierra Ligonde.
 Here you pass two former pilgrim’s hospitals that are said to once have sheltered such illustrious guests as Charlemagne, Emperor Charles V and his son Phillip II of Spain.
 The walk then descends to Portos, where you have the option to take a detour to the ancient seat of the Knights of Santiago at Vilar de Donas.
 A final gentle ascent brings you to the little hill of Alto Rosario where pilgrims used to pray the rosary and from where you soon arrive in Palas de Rei.